jiiya04/Campus-energy-dashboard-Jiya-Gupta/README.md

 # Energy Dashboard

-This project demonstrates a simple energy monitoring system built using Python.
+This project demonstrates a energy monitoring system built using Python.
 It loads raw CSV energy data, cleans it, aggregates daily usage, visualizes trends, and generates an executive summary.

 ---